 (Greek) “Supreme being” or “source of existence”.
 The problem in Bernardus Silvestris actually emerged for Lewis in the course of his work as a literary historian, as described in Appendix I of The Allegory of Love (1936), his study of Medieval allegorical love poetry.
-The man who proposed to read ousiarches for oyarses was the Oxford philosopher and theologian C. C. J. Webb, of Oriel College; hence the initials “C. J.”
+The man who proposed to read ousiarches for oyarses was the Oxford philosopher and historian Clement C. J. Webb, of Magdalen College; hence the initials “C. J.”

 Greek philosopher (c.
 384–322 b.c.).
 One important rule in his theory of literature (Poetica) concerns the “Unity of Action”.